huobur/GPIO-Portable-Code/README.md

 ####
 With the above configurations, I can simply access either of Raspberry Pi or Jetson Nano or both of through my PC in the following 3 methods:
-1. Through a commandline SSH;
+2. Through VSCode via Remote-SSH; (Fig. 5 in Appendix)
-2. Through VSCode via Remote-SSH;
+1. Through a commandline SSH;   (Fig. 6 in Appendix)
 3. Through TightVNC when absolutely needed.
+(Fig. 7 in Appendix)

 ####